opixelum/brain-disk-gitbook/docs/blockchain/smart-contracts/gas.md

 lookup twice. [[1]](#references)

-Depending on the blockchain & the network congestion, a delegated call may add between 700 & 4000 gas to the total gas cost of a transaction.
+Depending on the blockchain & the network congestion, a delegated call may add between 400 & 5000 gas to the total gas cost of a transaction (it can significantly vary depending on the computational effort needed for the loaded code).

 ## Optimizing Gas Usage